MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Labour Office:](#on-board)**

-In this stage initiate new request for the Labour Office Payment.
+Labour Office payment is begins in arrival stage of new Employee.

-Process of Labour office payment for Employee in Labour Office.
+and new request initiating to the Labour Office Payment for new Employee.

-User use to compare data on the payment requested in between the Labour Office and Finace Department.
+and this payment process is

 | [Newly Required](#newly-required-1) > [Payment Requested](#payment-requested) > [On Hold](#on-hold) > [Completed](#completed-1) |